braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/advanced_use_cases/deep_linking.md

 ---

-# Android deep linking
+# Deep linking for Android

-As part of the [implementation process for your Android SDK][1], you will set the ability for your app to use deep links.
+As part of the [implementation process for your Android SDK][1], you will configure the ability for your app to use deep links.
 This article provides additional examples for deep linking use cases.

 For introductory information on deep links, refer to our [User Guide article][4].